jroivas/sic/sic.md

 We have built in string type, which creates optimal code to target.
 However null terminated strings are of course still supported...

+Built-in strings supports natively UTF-8.

-Conversion to null terminated can be performed easily.
+Conversion to traditional null terminated can be performed easily, with certain constraints.

 # Empty brackets pointer

 This is not valid:

     char test[];